-A whole-body counter is an instrument that measures the amounts of gamma-emitting radionuclides in the body (i.e. it is a gamma spectrometer).
-In nuclear facilities, these counters are used for measurement of radioactivity within the human body, that means, for internal contamination measurements.
-This must not be confused with a “whole body monitor” which used for personnel exit monitoring, which is the term used in radiation protection for checking for external contamination of a whole body of a person leaving a radioactive contamination controlled area.
-Whole-body counters are very sensitive devices and therefore they are often surrounded by large quantities of lead shielding to reduce the background radiation.
+A whole-body counter is an instrument that measures the amounts of gamma-emitting radionuclides in the body (i.e., it is a gamma spectrometer).
+In nuclear facilities, these counters are used for the measurement of radioactivity within the human body, that means, for internal contamination measurements.
+This must not be confused with a “whole body monitor,” which is used for personnel exit monitoring, which is the term used in radiation protection for checking for external contamination of the whole body of a person leaving radioactive contamination controlled area.
+Whole-body counters are very sensitive devices and are often surrounded by large quantities of lead shielding to reduce the background radiation.
 A whole-body counter consists, for example, of a stand-up booth with two large-area NaI scintillation detectors.
-The upper detector monitors lungs, the lower detector monitors the gastrointestinal tract.
+The upper detector monitors the lungs, and the lower detector monitors the gastrointestinal tract.

-It must be noted, all people also have some radioactive isotopes inside their bodies from birth.
-These isotopes are especially potassium-40, carbon-14 and also the isotopes of uranium and thorium.
-The average annual radiation dose to a person from internal radioactive materials other than radon is about 0.3 mSv/year of which:
+It must be noted that all people also have some radioactive isotopes inside their bodies from birth.
+These isotopes are potassium-40, carbon-14, and the isotopes of uranium and thorium.
+The average annual radiation dose to a person from internal radioactive materials other than radon is about 0.3 mSv/year, which:

 - 2 mSv/year comes from potassium-40,